baryhuang/mcp-server-any-openapi/README.md

 - ⚡ In-memory FAISS vector search for instant endpoint discovery

 ## Limitations
+- Not supporting linux/arm/v7 (build fails on Transformer library)
 - 🐢 Cold start penalty (~15s for model loading) if not using docker image
 - [Obsolete] Current docker image disabled downloading models.
 You have a dependency over huggingface.
 When you load the Claude Desktop, it takes some time to download the model.
 If huggingface is down, your server will not start.
 - The latest docker image is embedding pre-downloaded models.
 If there is issues, I would revert to the old one.